aimarbcs/AimarSkins/Skeens.md

-# This is a list of the skins that aimar use
+# This is a list of skins that aimar use

 ### Note that some skins are unavailable (i'm probably too lazy to add it LOL) .